arrow-kt/arrow/modules/docs/arrow-docs/README.md

 ```

 This will install any needed dependencies locally, and will use it to launch the complete website in [127.0.0.1:4000](https://127.0.0.1:4000) so you can open it with a standard browser.

+## Documentation contribution

+If you had given a talk, written a post, or spread the word on Arrow some any other way, please don't hesitate to include that in the blog section.

 ## How to test links